Car injuries/ sports/ work

-Physio Therapy is the provision of services to people and populations to develop, maintain and restore maximum movement and functional ability throughout the lifespan.
+Physical Therapy is the provision of services to people and populations to develop, maintain and restore maximum movement and functional ability throughout the lifespan.
 It includes the provision of services in circumstances where movement and function are threatened by the process of aging or that of injury or disease.
 The method of physical therapy sees full and functional movement as at the heart of what it means to be healthy.
-Therapy for torticollis- infant - adult.
+Therapy for torticollis- child - adult.

-Pilates Exercises for Neck and Shoulder Injuries
+Exercises for Neck and Shoulder Injuries

 Physical Therapy is concerned with identifying and maximizing movement potential, within the spheres of promotion, prevention, treatment and rehabilitation.
-It involves the interaction between physical clients, families and care givers, in a process of assessing movement potential and in establishing agreed upon goals and objectives using knowledge and skills unique to physical therapists.
+It involves the interaction between physical clients, families and care givers, in a process of assessing movement potential and in establishing agreed upon goals and objectives using knowledge and skills unique to chiropractor.